The Rise of the Counter-Offer

 Counter-offers are notorious for undermining trust in the relationship between the employee and the organisation and it’s not hard to see why.
-Imagine if you had made a previous requests for a salary increase and were told each time that there was no money there.
+Imagine if you had made previous requests for a salary increase and were told each time that there was no money there.
 And then when you hand in your notice, an extra €10,000 magically appears.
-Of course you couldn’t help but question why is there more money now?
+Of course, you couldn’t help but question why is there more money now?

-Naturally, this leads to a breakdown in trust, and it comes as no surprise that more than 60% of UK-based employees who accept a counter offer leave the organisation within six months.
+Naturally, this leads to a breakdown in trust, and it comes as no surprise that more than 60% of UK-based employees who accept a counteroffer leave the organisation within six months.

 And there is always the possibility that the organisation could quietly start looking for a replacement in the background as they might presume that the employee will be gone within a year and they want to be prepared.

 Unfortunately, the counter-offer stands in between an employee leaving an organisation and joining a new company.
 Looking at the research that has been done around this area, it would indicate that counter-offers rarely end well for either the employee or the company with lack of trust on both sides being the most commonly cited issue.
 But if do you choose to accept a counter-offer, give it plenty of thought.
-Will this offer address all of the reasons that prompted you to leave the organisation in the first place or will you become of the 60% who leave within six months?
+Will this offered address all of the reasons that prompted you to leave the organisation in the first place or will you become of the 60% who leave within six months?

-Euro Executive Recruitment is one of Ireland’s leading recruitment agencies in Engineering, Construction, Manufacturing and Life Sciences along with Marketing, Sales, HR and Finance.
+Euro Executive Recruitment is one of Ireland’s leading recruitment agencies in Engineering, Construction, Manufacturing, and Life Sciences along with Marketing, Sales, HR, and Finance.
 If you considering changing roles check out our jobs.
 We also offer free CV and career advice.

 If you would like to discuss any of our vacancies, or would just like to chat about the opportunities, why not contact us for a confidential consultation.
 Or maybe you would like to view our current vacancies